Homeworks Environmental

-Our mold testing identify the presence and types of mold in a building or environment.
+Our mold testing services identify the presence and types of mold in a building or environment.
 We use specialized tools and techniques, such as air and surface sampling, to collect mold samples and analyze them in a laboratory.
 The results of the testing are used to assess potential health risks, determine the need for remediation, and evaluate the effectiveness of remediation efforts.
-We have specialized training and experience in identifying and assessing mold growth, and are equipped to provide comprehensive and objective evaluations of mold situations.
+Our team has specialized training and experience in identifying and assessing mold growth, and we are equipped to provide comprehensive and objective evaluations of mold situations.

 What is Mold Testing?